 Follow these step-by-step instructions to use a memory stick

 Step 1: Firstly, you need to insert the memory stick into a USB connection port on your PC or laptop.
-Most USB connection ports can be found on the front of PCs,
+Most USB connection ports can be found on the side of PCs.

-to the side or at the back of laptops, and on some monitors and keyboards.
-To find the correct port look for the USB symbol (see right).
+To find the correct port look for the USB symbol (see right)

 (The memory stick can only be inserted one way into the USB connection port.)

-Step 2: Once the device is plugged in, if you click the Start icon, at the bottom left-hand side of the screen, and then Computer, you will see an additional drive listed under 'Devices with removable storage'.
+Step 2: Once the device is plugged in, click the Windows icon at the bottom left-hand side of the screen, or use Cortana to search for 'This PC'.